Shamdan17/Bricking_Bad/operation-contracts/all-operation-contracts-merged.md

 **Preconditions:** There are already saved games

 **Postconditions:**
-* The Game loads the selected saved game into the board
+* The Game loaded the selected saved game into the board

 ---